nahid/apify/docs/Apify-Documentation.md

 1.  **Initialize Project:**
     ```bash
-    apify init --name "User API" --base-url "http://localhost:8080/api"
+    apify init
-    # (Assuming mock server will run on port 8080 for testing against mocks)
     ```

 2.  **Create a Mock for `GET /api/users/:id`:**
-    Use `apify create mock --file users.getById` and define it like this in `.apify/mocks/users/getById.mock.json`:
+    Use `apify create:mock users.getById` and define it like this in `.apify/users/getById.mock.json`:
     ```json
     {
       "Name": "Mock User by ID",